-Kim Kardashian Jealous of Kylie Jenner’s New Show And Blames Kris Jenner, Insiders Claim
+Kim Kardashian Jealous Of Kylie Jenner’s New Show And Blames Kris Jenner, Insiders Claim

-Kim Kardashian is ‘extremely jealous’ of Kylie Jenner’s new spin-off reality series and allegedly blames their mother and manager Kris Jenner.
+Kim Kardashian is “extremely jealous” of Kylie Jenner’s new spin-off reality series and allegedly blames their mother and manager Kris Jenner.

 Kylie Jenner’s fame has been growing exponentially over the past few years.
 Between her best-selling lip kits, expanding cosmetics line, and super-popular Instagram and her upcoming summer spin-off series Life of Kylie, the youngest member of the Kardashian-Jenner clan is easily becoming the most famous family member.